 - A. City Permit and State License.
-No person shall engage in indoor cultivation without both a current and valid City Commercial Cannabis Operation Permit issued for indoor cultivation as well as a current and valid equivalent state license as provided for under Division 10 of the Business and Professions Code, and as may be amended. - B. State Standards.
-All state requirements and regulations that govern indoor cultivation operations, including but not limited to the regulations promulgated by the California Department of Food and Agriculture, and as may be amended, shall apply as minimum requirements and regulations and requirements for indoor cultivation commercial cannabis operations within the City of Carson, in addition to the requirements and regulations of this chapter and this Code. - C. Location Restrictions. - 1.
-No indoor cultivation operation shall locate or operate in any zone of the City of Carson, other than in industrial or commercial zones. - 2.
-No indoor cultivation operation shall locate within seven hundred and fifty (750) feet of a school, day care center, youth center, park, religious institution, library or regional shopping mall.
-The distance shall be measured as the shortest horizontal distance measured in a straight line from the property line of one site to the property line of another site.
+No person shall engage in indoor or mixed-light cultivation without both a current and valid City Commercial Cannabis Operation Permit issued for indoor or mixed-light cultivation as well as a current and valid equivalent state license as provided for under Division 10 of the Business and Professions Code, and as may be amended. - B. State Standards.
+All state requirements and regulations that govern cultivation operations, including but not limited to the regulations promulgated by the California Department of Food and Agriculture, and as may be amended, shall apply as minimum requirements and regulations for cultivation commercial cannabis operations within the City of Carson, in addition to the requirements and regulations of this chapter and this Code.

+C. Location Restrictions.

+1. No cultivation operation shall locate or operate in any zone of the City of Carson, 01007.0001/426103.1 other than in industrial or commercial zones.

-- D. Number of Permits.
-No more than one (1) indoor cultivation permit shall be active and valid in the City at any one time.
-An indoor cultivation permittee shall at all times be in possession of a valid and current distribution permit.
-Pursuant to Business and Professions Code § 26053(c), and subject to all cultivation shall occur at one site, an indoor cultivation permit holder may hold one or more of the following state license types as provided for in Business and Professions Code § 26050: - 1.
+- 2. No cultivation operation shall locate within seven hundred and fifty (750) feet of a school, day care center, youth center, park, library, hotel or regional shopping mall.
+The distance shall be measured as the shortest horizontal distance measured in a straight line from the property line of one site to the property line of another site. - D. Permits.
+Pursuant to Business and Professions Code § 26053(c), a cultivation permit holder may hold one or more of the following state license types as provided for in Business and Professions Code § 26050: - 1.
 Type 1A = Cultivation; Specialty indoor; Small. - 2.
+Type 1B = Cultivation; Specialty mixed-light; Small. - 3.
+Type 2A = Cultivation; Indoor; Small. - Type 2B = Cultivation; Mixed-light; Small.
+Type 3A = Cultivation; Indoor; Medium.

+- 6. Type 3B = Cultivation; Mixed-light; Medium. - 7.
+Type 4 = Cultivation; Nursery. - 8.
+Type 5A = Cultivation; Indoor; Large. - 9.
+Type 5B = Cultivation; Mixed-light; Large.

+E. Water.

-Type 2A = Cultivation; Indoor; Small. - Type 3A = Cultivation; Indoor; Medium.
-Type 4 = Cultivation; Nursery.
-Type 5A = Cultivation; Indoor; Large. - E. Water. - 1.
-The water supply shall be sufficient for the operations intended, shall comply with all State regulations, and shall be derived from a source that is a regulated water system.
+- 1. The water supply shall be sufficient for the operations intended, shall comply with all State regulations, and shall be derived from a source that is a regulated water system.
 Private water supplies shall be derived from a water source that is capable of providing a safe, potable, and adequate supply of water to meet the facility's needs. - 2.
 Plumbing shall be of adequate size and design and adequately installed and maintained to carry sufficient quantities of water to required locations throughout the plant and that shall properly convey sewage and liquid disposable waste from the facility.
+There shall be no cross-connections between the potable and waste water lines.

+F. Sanitation.

-There shall be no cross-connections between the potable and waste water lines. - F. Sanitation. - 1.
-The permittee shall establish and implement written procedures that maintain the highest industry standards of sanitation and cleanliness for the operation so as to ensure at all times cannabis remains free of harmful contaminants, including but not limited to pesticides, mold and fungus. - 2.
+- 1. The permittee shall establish and implement written procedures that maintain the highest industry standards of sanitation and cleanliness for the operation so as to ensure at all times cannabis remains free of harmful contaminants, including but not limited to pesticides, mold and fungus. - 2.
 Litter and waste shall be properly removed and the operating systems for waste disposal shall be maintained in an adequate manner so that they do not constitute a source of contamination in areas where cannabis is exposed. - 3.
 Floors, walls, and ceilings shall be constructed in such a manner that they may be adequately cleaned and kept clean and kept in good repair. - G. Site Requirements.
-The site shall comply with the following requirements: - 1.
-Visibility.
-No cannabis shall be visible from the public right-of-way, the unsecured areas surrounding the buildings on the site, or the site's main entrance and lobby. - 2.
-Main Entrance and Lobby.
-The site shall have a building with a main entrance that is clearly visible from the public street or sidewalk.
-The main entrance shall be maintained clear of barriers, landscaping, and other obstructions.
-Inside of the main entrance, there shall be a lobby to receive persons into the site and to verify whether they are allowed in the cultivation commercial cannabis operation areas.
-Members of the general public shall not be allowed in the cultivation commercial cannabis operation areas except for reasons of lawful business.
+The site shall comply with the following requirements: